-"......
-We Wasted a Day of Sunlight!"
+Dammit!
+We Wasted a Day of Sunlight!

-Posted by Nate Hagens on September 11, 2007 - 9:50am
+Posted by Nate Hagens on August 27, 2008 - 12:07pm

-Topic: Miscellaneous
+Topic: Alternative energy

-Tags: paradigm shift, solar oven [list all tags]
+Tags: solar oven, solar power [list all tags]

-This year, for the first time I have attempted to grow a meaningful amount of my own food, at least enough to store during the winter and supplement (hopefully) fewer trips to the grocery store.
-I planted 38(!) heirloom tomato plants, which has proven to be a few too many.
-I literally have had days with bushel baskets of tomatoes.
-Some go to friends, many are dried, many are partially cooked in a solar oven, then frozen.
-This post is not about tomatoes or solar ovens, but about paradigm shifts and tipping points.
-It relates to a comment my Dad made.
+This is a repost from last summer, when for the first time, I attempted to grow a meaningful amount of my own food, at least enough to store during the winter and supplement (hopefully) fewer trips to the grocery store.
+I planted 38(!) heirloom tomato plants, which proved to be a few too many.
+I literally had days with bushel baskets of tomatoes.
+Some went to friends, many were dried, many were partially cooked in a solar oven, then frozen.
+This brief story is not really about tomatoes or solar ovens, but about a comment my father made, ultimately relating to paradigm shifts and tipping points.
+(Note: I am just now finishing the last of 2007's tomatoes, just when this years are being snuck off the vine by my dog)